 These developments also re-invigorated the organisation internally and sent out a positive message about IAFs strong organisational will to thrive for many years to come These important changes formed the beginning of a new stage in IAF life in which an ongoing vision for the organisation has developed, of which our 2015-2019 Strategic Development Plan plays a similar key role.

 The organisation’s development was spearheaded by two highly respected traditional Irish musicians, Des Hurley (Chief Executive) and Chris O’Malley (Director) with the support of a range of community and voluntary organisations.
-Funding for specific projects was secured from the Emigrant Support Programme (Irish Embassy, London), The Irish Youth Foundation, The Ireland Fund of Great Britain, Culture Ireland, Heritage & Big Lottery Fund and Leeds City Council.
+Funding for specific projects was secured from the Emigrant Support Programme (Irish Embassy, London), The Irish Youth Foundation, The Ireland Fund of Great Britain, Culture Ireland, Heritage & Big Lottery Fund, Arts Council England and Leeds City Council.